samuel-lucas6/CSEC-507-Applied-Cryptology/Week 1 - Historical Introduction to Cryptology/Lecture 1 - Historical Introduction to Cryptology.md

 ![Pasted image 20211104203920.png](Pasted%20image%2020211104203920.png)

-As far I know, it was used in WW1.
+As far as I know, it was used in WW1.
 This cipher was followed up by the four-square and two-square ciphers, which were slightly more cumbersome but had marginally better security.

 ### Frequency Analysis Countermeasures
 - Use polygraphic substitution.
 This idea led to the development of block ciphers.